IM-META: Influence Maximization Using Node Metadata in Networks With Unknown Topology: Experimental Evaluation

 \subsection{Experimental Setup}

 In our experiments, the induced subgraph $G_0$ with four nodes is initialized, similarly as in \cite{EIM2}.
 For each evaluation, we run experiments over 10 different initialization of $G_0$ to compute the average score.
 The diffusion probability for the IC model is set to 0.1, which is the typical value from the literature (see \cite{IMorigin,celf} and references therein).
 As for the function \textsf{NetInference}, the dimension of embedding vectors is set to 256, and the Siamese neural network model is trained via the Adam optimizer \cite{adamopt} with a learning rate of 0.1 and a batch size of 16 for all datasets.
-For each dataset, we randomly split the set of nodes into training/validation sets with a ratio of 90/10\%.
-The parameter $\alpha$ in (\ref{eq:ranking}) for designing our topology-aware ranking strategy and the threshold $\epsilon$ in the reinforced weighted graph generation are set to 1 and 0.5, respectively, unless otherwise stated.
-For the function \textsf{ModifiedGreedy}, we employ the implementation of the CELF algorithm \cite{celf}, in which the number of Monte-Carlo simulations is set to 20,000.